NeutroGe/sstats/README.md

 1. download and install autoit on your computer (around 10MB) - link: https://www.autoitscript.com/site/autoit/downloads/
 (optional) download and install "AutoIt Script Editor" (around 5MB) - https://www.autoitscript.com/site/autoit-script-editor/downloads/

-2. download the file "sstats.au3" that you can find in this repository and open it with autoit (right click on it -> edit)
+2. download the file "sstats.au3" that you can find in this repository and open it with the autoit editor (right click on sstats.au3 -> edit)

 3. press ctrl+F7 on the autoit editor to open the compile window, eventually select the yuumi.ico file (available in this repository as well) if you want a nice icon then click "compile" which will generate the exe file of the app.